Use of this website is subject to mandatory arbitration and other terms and conditions, select this link to read those agreements.

 I’m a proud mom to a son and daughter and a happy grandma to a mini Aussiedoodle named Miso.

-Outside the kitchen, I love to travel, wander through national parks, explore new foods, and hunt for beautiful tableware and unique kitchen tools.
+Outside the kitchen, I love to travel, wander through national parks, explore new foods, and discover beautiful tableware and unique kitchen tools.
 That inspired me to launch JOC Goods—a curated shop offering artisan Japanese tableware and kitchenware that brings beauty, heritage, and joy to everyday cooking.

 Curious what my job looks like day to day?
 Let me take you behind the scenes.